projectatomic/atomic-enterprise-training/eap-latest-setup.md

     https://github.com/openshift/training/issues/193#issuecomment-105693742

-- You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP address of the OpenShift router.
-For this training, we will ensure that the router will end up on the OpenShift server that is running the master.
+  If you choose to use the router, you will need to have a wildcard for a DNS zone resolve, ultimately, to the IP address of the router.
+For this training, we will ensure that the router will end up on the server that is running the master.
 Go ahead and create a wildcard DNS entry for "cloudapps" (or something similar), with a low TTL, that points to the public IP address of your master.

   For example: